Clinical Validation

 Grant-Funded Research Initiation

-RWJF grant submission (deadline April 13, 2026) for LOGOS cross-cultural calibration study — "Hearing What Has Been Silenced."
+Grant submissions for LOGOS cross-cultural calibration study.
 Partnership development with academic institutions for IRB-approved protocols.

 In Progress